Tech-for-Sustainable-Development/.github/profile/README.md

 # Tech SDG Network

-Technology For Sustainable Development & Network.
+Technology For Sustainable Development & Growth Network.

 ### **Build something useful together.**

 </div>

-A young and open global collective for people exploring technology, sustainable development, and practical projects.
+A young and open global collective for curious people exploring technology, sustainable development, and practical projects.
+[Sound Like You?](#get-involved)

+---

 Tech SDG Network is aiming to be a open network for people who want to :